xl0418/GetGenome/README.md

 ## Caveats

-1. Linux being tested.
+1. Being tested on Linux.
 Running well on the Caltech cluster;

 ## Future work